 I cannot WAIT for you to get your hands – er, forks – on the recipe for Watermelon, Feta, Basil and Pistachio Salad.
 This fresh, flavor and texture-packed salad is like summer on a plate!

-Anyway, my recent prayers for a summer heat wave were finally answered last week (I just wanted one before fall, ya’ know?) and the scorching hot temps lately have had me looking for refreshing meals that are nearly no heat required.
+My recent prayers for a summer heat wave were finally answered last week and the scorching hot temps have had me looking for refreshing meals that are nearly no heat required.
 This salad is it!

 Sweet, fresh watermelon is combined with lettuce and basil for a super light base then pumped up with cubed feta cheese, chopped pistachios, and my favorite part, reduced balsamic vinaigrette.
 As in, reduced balsamic vinegar used IN the vinaigrette that’s drizzled on top.
-I know.
-I KNOW.
-It’s got a hint of garlic that’s going to drive you wild.
+SO GOOD.

 This salad is the perfect starter to any meal, or if it’s hot as blazes where you live too, a filling and refreshing entree that’s nearly no heat required.

-Start by making the Reduced Balsamic Vinaigrette, which I am currently dying over as it includes reduced balsamic vinegar, one of my favorite foods on the planet.
+Start by making the Reduced Balsamic Vinaigrette, which includes reduced balsamic vinegar, one of my favorite foods on the planet.
 With it’s sweet-tart taste and syrupy texture, it’s the perfect base for this simple yet luscious vinaigrette.

-Let the reduced vinegar cool slightly then add to a mason jar with 1 clove minced garlic, 2 Tablespoons extra virgin olive oil, salt, and pepper, and then shake to combine.
-Oh man I tell you what – the instant the warm vinegar hits the raw garlic it is lights out.
-Intoxicating!
-I stuck my nose into the jar to get the biggest whiff possible and ended up choking on warm vinegar fumes.
+Let the reduced vinegar cool slightly then add to a mason jar with 1 clove minced garlic, 2 Tablespoons extra virgin olive oil, salt, and pepper, and shake to combine.
+The instant the warm vinegar hits the raw garlic it is lights out.
+Incredible!

 The rest of the salad components are a cinch to prep.
 Cube a 6oz block of feta cheese, julienne 14-16 fresh basil leaves, roughly chop 1/4 cup shelled pistachios, then cube 2 cups fresh watermelon.